 - Use non-flammable materials or liquids wherever possible.
 If you have to store flammable liquids, keep them in small, strong, labelled containers with screw tops.
 Plastic containers other than approved ones should not be used.

 - Equip your workshop sensibly, and don't smoke in it.
 Any heaters should be wall mounted.

 - Don't use a naked bulb - use a proper inspection lamp.

 - Don't use makeshift wiring extensions or adaptors.

-- Use properly installed sockets for electrical tools - a residual current device should be used.
+- Use properly installed sockets for electrical tools - a residual current device (RCD) should be used.

-- Check you have the correct tool for the job.
+- Check you have the correct tools for the job.

 - Ensure that children and pets are safe, with obstructions removed from your workplace.

 - Switch off electrical tools at the mains before making checks or repairs.

 - Always uncoil electrical extension cables fully.
 Never use multi-way adapters when working with high amperage tools.

 - Always get gas appliances repaired by an approved contractor.